distribution/distribution/doc/SPEC.md

 enforce this.
 The rules for a repository name are as follows:

 1. A repository name is broken up into _path components_.
-A component of a repository name must be at least two characters, optionally separated by periods, dashes or underscores.
+A component of a repository name must be at least two lowercase, alpha-numeric characters, optionally separated by periods, dashes or underscores.
 More strictly, it must match the regular expression `[a-z0-9]+(?:[._-][a-z0-9]+)*` and the matched result must be 2 or more characters in length.
 2. The name of a repository must have at least two path components, separated by a forward slash.
 3. The total length of a repository name, including slashes, must be less the